 Colliton also helped mentor Nathaniel James '08, who was a three-time All-American and the 2008 winner of the prestigious Byron Nelson Award.

 Gavin and wife, Patti, have two sons, John and Joe.
-John is a junior at the U.S. Military Academy, while Joe is a freshman at Roanoke College.
+John is a graduate of the U.S. Military Academy, while Joe is a junior at Roanoke College.